-[2] Other funding sources may include Low-Income Housing Tax Credit (LIHTC), State of Louisiana CDBG-DR, FEMA, and private funding.
-This demonstrates both leverage of CDBG-DR direct City of Lake Charles' allocation as well as other funds that are being used to address all unmet needs.
+1 Other funding sources include: City of Lake Charles local funds, Low-Income Housing Tax Credit (LIHTC), State of Louisiana, FEMA, and private funding.
+This demonstrates both the leverage of the City of Lake Charles' CDBG-DR direct allocation as well as other funds that are being used to address all unmet needs.